 Rhodes President Marjorie Hass announced the college is planning to welcome some students back to campus for Spring 2021 and that classes will be a mix of in-person and remote learning.

-Rhodes is committed to maintaining a safe environment by remaining low density and implementing a comprehensive health and safety plan developed with our partners at Baptist Memorial Health Care that focuses on testing, masking, isolating and quarantining, and contact tracing.
+Rhodes is committed to maintaining a safe environment by remaining low density and implementing a comprehensive health and safety plan developed with our partners at Baptist Memorial Health Care that focuses on regular testing, masking, isolating and quarantining, and contact tracing.

 Rhodes community members may call the Baptist Help Desk at (901) 227-7777 or (888) 838-3777 or contact them by email at IS.Support@bmhcc.org.

 What is Rhodes doing to prevent the spread of COVID-19?

 Rhodes College has formed a partnership with Baptist Memorial Health Care to provide comprehensive health services to the campus.
 The college’s plan to return to campus is based on advice from experts in COVID-19 care and prevention.

 The college has established policies and procedures for regular testing, prevention, masking, distancing, symptom monitoring, and tracing.